jet/FsKafka/README.md

 ### What about `jet-confluent-kafka` and `Confluent.Kafka` v `0.11.4` support?

-The [`v0` branch](tree/v0) continues to house the original code as previously borne by the `master` of this repo.
-It's not going anywhere, especially while we have a significant number of `Confluent.Kafka` v `0.11.x` based clients in use across our systems.
+The [`v0` branch](tree/v0) continues to house the original code as previously borne by the `master` of this repo

 - It will continue to address the need to provide an easy migration from the Kafunk API
-- There are significant non-trivial changes in lifetime management in the `RdKafka` drivers accompanying `0.11.5` and `0.11.6` (with potential behavioral changes implied too).
+- There are significant non-trivial changes in lifetime management in the `librdafka` drivers accompanying `0.11.5` and `0.11.6` (with potential behavioral changes implied too).
 While upgrading may be achievable without API changes, it does bring into play a series of changes related to how the `rdkafka` driver closes connections (which can result in long days chasing `AccessViolationException` and friends)
-- **NB Experience of [the changes necessary to accommodate the sweeping changes that the `Confluent.Kafka` v `1.0.0` API brings when compared to the `0.11.x` codebase](https://github.com/jet/equinox/pull/87) suggests it's likely to be a significant undertaking to adjust the `v0` branch to target `Confluent.Kafka` v `>= 1.0.0` without significant surface API changes; there is no current plan to introduce such changes**
+- **NB Experience of [the changes necessary to accommodate the sweeping changes that the `Confluent.Kafka` v `1.0.0` API brings when compared to the `0.11.x` codebase](https://github.com/jet/equinox/pull/87) suggests it's likely to be a significant undertaking to adjust the `v0` branch to target `Confluent.Kafka` v `>= 1.0.0` without significant surface API changes (TL;DR [there are no more events, you need to wire everything up in the Builder](https://github.com/confluentinc/confluent-kafka-dotnet/issues/994)); there is absolutely no plan or resourcing to introduce such changes on the `v0` branch; the suggested upgrade path is using the shims in `Propulsion.Kafka0` in order to do an incremental switch-over to v1**

 ### Whats's involved in migrating from `Jet.ConfluentKafka.fsharp 0.9.x` to `Jet.ConfluentKafka.FSharp 1.0.x` ?